Ally511/GPT/README.md

     <figcaption>Residual Dropout</figcaption>
   </figure>
 </p>
-When looking at the dropout rate in more detail, it becomes clear that while attention and residual dropout doesnt have a strong infuence on the perplexity, embedding Dropout does improve the perplexity by nearly 10 points.
+When looking at the dropout rate in more detail, it becomes clear that while attention and residual dropout do not have a strong influence on the perplexity, a higher dropout rate in the embedding layer does improve the perplexity by nearly 10 points.

 ### Dataset
-The dataset we have been using upto now was a baseline merge dataset produced early in the process.
-However the tokenization has a strong influence on the perfromance. thus, it makes sense to optimize for them.
-THe dataset we tested with henceworth, are the best merges produced with the perpelxities from the ngram and the bpe
+The dataset we have been using up to now was a baseline merge dataset produced early in the process.
+However the tokenization has a strong influence on the perfromance.
+Thus, it makes sense to optimize for them.
+The dataset we test with henceworth, are the best merges produced with the perplexities from the n-gram and the BPE, as described in Milestone 1.
 <p float="middle">
   <img src="img/perp_best_merges.png" width="250" />
   <img src="img/perp_2nd_best_merges.png" width="250" />